frederic-perez/AmE-dictionary/data/dictionary.md

 __risers__
 __risibility__ _n_ __1__ Often, risibilities. the ability or disposition to laugh; humorous awareness. __2__ Laughter.
 __risible__ _adj_ :four: __1__ Having a tendency to laugh. __2__ Causing laughter; ridiculous.
+__risk stratification__ _n_ A formal estimate of the probability of a person’s succumbing to a disease or benefiting from a treatment for that disease.
 __rite__ _n_ :two::hammer:
 __ritz<sup>1</sup>__ _n_ /rits/ [:scroll: After César Ritz (1850-1918), a Swiss hotelier.]
 Luxury, glamor, opulence, etc. The word ritz is often used in the phrase “to put on the ritz” meaning to “make an ostentatious show.”
 __ritz<sup>2</sup>__ _v tr_ /rits/ __1__ To make a show of luxury or opulence. __2__ To behave haughtily toward someone; to snub.